mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 ## Planned in no specific order
 * µDMA
+* GPIO
-* GPIO: Poll raw interrupt status
+    * Poll raw interrupt status
-* GPIO: interrupt on a single edge
+    * interrupt on a single edge
 * USB
 * UART
 * SPI